Because-ai/because.ai-backend/README.md

 **Percentage change on an averaged metric is ambiguous.** For average discount, "rose 212%" and "rose 15.7 percentage points" are both true and mean different things.
 Our verifier flagged this on its own during evaluation.
 The narrative should say percentage points for `avg`-aggregated metrics; it currently does not.

 **The notes are synthetic.** They are retrieved for real and displayed verbatim, but we wrote them.
-Retrieval quality against genuine CRM text — inconsistent, abbreviated, contradictory — is untested.
+Retrieval quality against genuine CRM text, which is inconsistent, abbreviated and contradictory, is untested.

 **One dataset, one shape of business.** Retail transactions with region, category and customer dimensions.
 We have not tested against subscription, manufacturing, or any schema where the interesting dimensions are not already columns.

 **Vector retrieval depends on attribution being right.** Notes are filtered to the customers attribution surfaced.
-If attribution picks the wrong customers, retrieval faithfully returns notes about them, and the verifier will not catch it — the evidence genuinely does support the sentence; it is just the wrong evidence to have gone looking for.
+If attribution picks the wrong customers, retrieval faithfully returns notes about them, and the verifier will not catch it.
+The evidence genuinely does support the sentence; it is just the wrong evidence to have gone looking for.

 **Rate limits shape the runtime.** Voyage's free tier is 3 requests per minute.
 There is retry with backoff, and a full 16-combination populate spends time waiting on it.